 - In a large bowl mix together the ricotta cheese, egg, basil, oregano, and 1/2 cup Parmesan cheese.

 - Spread about 3/4 cup of Alfredo sauce into the bottom of a 9x13 pan.

 - Put about 2 TBS of cheese filling into the middle of each shell and place into the Alfredo sauce in the pan.

 - Spread remaining Alfredo sauce over the top of the shells.

 - Top noodles with mozzarella cheese and remaining 1/4 cup Parmesan cheese.

 - Cover pan with foil and bake for 20 minutes.

-- Remove foil and bake for an additional 10 minutes until cheese on top is melted.
+- Remove foil and bake for an additional 10 minutes until cheese on top is melted and golden.

 These chicken alfredo stuffed shells were first posted on October 28, 2015.
 The photos and text were updated for clarity on January 14, 2021.